nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

     Notable Item Tag
         A label or marker in Autopsy, used to identify and categorize significant pieces of evidence or data points during forensic analysis.

+    Autopsy
+        A digital forensics platform designed for analyzing and managing forensic data.

+    Tag
+        A label or marker within Autopsy used to identify and categorize data points or items of interest during forensic analysis.

+    Ingest Modules
+        Modules in Autopsy that perform data extraction, analysis, and organization tasks automatically for the investigator.

+    ForensicVM Client Plugin
+        A specific plugin within Autopsy tailored for managing and interacting with a Forensic Virtual Machine (VM).

+    forensicVM
+        A virtual machine purposed for forensic investigations.

+    hibernation
+        A power-saving mode for computers.
+In Windows, when the system goes into hibernation, it saves the current state of the system (including open applications and documents) into the hibernation file and shuts down, allowing for a faster start-up later.

+    evidence.vmdk disk
+        A specific format of a virtual disk image used to store forensic evidence in the context of Autopsy and VMs.

+    Recreate Evidence Disk
+        An action that leads to the deletion and fresh generation of the evidence disk within the Autopsy environment.

+    Confirmation Dialog
+        A prompt or interface that seeks affirmation from a user for a potentially critical action.

+    ForensicVM
+        A virtual machine purposed for forensic investigations.

+    Delete VM Button
+        A designated button within the ForensicVM interface or related software used to initiate the deletion process of the virtual machine.

+    Confirmation Popup
+        A user interface element that appears to ensure that the user wants to proceed with an action, in this case, the deletion of the ForensicVM.

+    UUID (Universally Unique Identifier)
+        A 128-bit number used to uniquely identify some object or entity on the Internet.
+In this context, it identifies the specific ForensicVM instance that was deleted.